How to Fulfill the Promise of Medi-Cal

 For California to live up to its social and economic potential, everyone must have the opportunity to live in good health and contribute.
 That’s why one of the most important steps California can take to build a better future is to improve the effectiveness of the Medi-Cal program.

 Medi-Cal, the Medicaid health insurance program for Californians with low incomes, covers one-third of the state population, but that doesn’t even begin to explain its profound impact.
 It provides necessary care to 40% of the state’s children, covers half of Californians with disabilities, and is a lifeline for more than one million seniors.
 It provides economic security to one in five workers.
 It’s the cornerstone of California’s mental health care system, our biggest asset in treating drug and alcohol addiction, and an important partner addressing homelessness.

 A Unique Opportunity to Shape Medi-Cal’s Future

 A program so pivotal to the state’s future has to be dynamic.
 Over the past several years, by testing new approaches to care and monitoring the program’s performance, state officials have learned a great detail about Medi-Cal’s strengths and shortcomings and how to address them.
-Many of the lessons are reflected in a bold and ambitious initiative by the California Department of Health Care Services (DHCS): Medi-Cal Healthier California for All.
+Many of the lessons are reflected in a bold and ambitious initiative by the California Department of Health Care Services (DHCS): CalAIM — California Advancing and Innovating Medi-Cal.